silent-code/topological-change-point-detection/README.md

+[Image_0]: ./Images/Figure_0.png
+![alt text][Image_0]

 # Topological Change Point Detection
-Change point detection is an important topic in time-series analysis as it covers a broad range of applications detecting changes in dynamic systems, financial time series and complex biological signals, for example.
-Discovering the underlying structure of time series is useful for predicting the abrupt and significant change in the data generating process of a signal source.
-Typically statistical analysis is used to identify when the probability distribution of a stochastic process changes the time-series characteristics.
-A novel approach utilizes the particularly powerful method of topological data analysis to extract information about the underlying structural changes of the time series data.
+## Discovering Tipping Points in Time Series Data
+Change point detection is an important topic in time-series analysis covering a broad range of applications where it is required to detect significant divergence from a nominal behavior in systems characterized by their measurable time-series.
+Several real-world systems include solar flare clusters, firefly flash patterns, neurological spike trains, climate data and financial indices, to name a few.

+See the full article here: https://medium.com/@silent-code